Arroz Con Gandules (Puerto Rican Rice and Pigeon Peas)

 Ingredients

-4slicesbacon or ham, optional
+4slicesbacon or diced ham, optional

 2tablespoonsoil, vegetable oil, olive oil, or achiote oil